Lowesby Hall: Nuttall

 Sir (Edmund) Keith Nuttall, 2nd Baronet (1901-1941) was from Cheshire, where his grandfather had founded the civil engineering firm Edmund Nuttall Limited, at Trafford Park in Manchester.
 He and his wife had been keen riders and foxhunters in Cheshire and their new home was in the heart of England's premier fox-hunting country, in which pursuit they became fully engaged, a local newspaper reporting in February 1936: "Sir Keith and Lady Nuttall made their debut as host and hostess at a Leicestershire meet yesterday when the Quorn's biggest following for several seasons assembled at Lowesby Hall".
 He was killed during the Second World War, whilst serving as Lieutenant Colonel with the Royal Engineers, having been wounded in the retreat to Dunkirk, and was succeeded in the baronetcy by his only son Sir Nicholas Nuttall, 3rd Baronet (1933-2007), then eight years old.

 Sir Nicholas Nuttall served in the Royal Horse Guards and was a notable amateur jockey under National Hunt rules, twice winning the Grand Military Gold Cup at Sandown Park on his own horse, Stalbridge Park, in 1958 and 1961.
 He held a famous party at Lowesby Hall in 1959 to celebrate the restoration of a painted ceiling by Antonio Verrio (later destroyed by fire in 1980).
-In 1968, then serving as a Major and in command of the Guards Independent Parachute Regiment, he quitted the Army to take control of the family firm, following the death of his mother.
+In 1968, then serving as a Major and in command of the Guards Independent Parachute Regiment, he quit the Army to take control of the family firm, following the death of his mother.
 In 1976 he held a dance in tents at Lowesby, emulating a party held by the Shah of Iran in the desert in 1972.
 In 1978 he sold the family firm to the Dutch company Hollandsche Beton Group and sold Lowesby Hall and his other estate at The Elms, Thorpe Satchville in Leicestershire, to become a tax exile in Gstaad, Switzerland, and in the Bahamas, where he became an important campaigner for marine conservation, and founded the Bahamas Reef Environmental Educational Foundation (BREEF), which transformed local attitudes to maritime conservation.